Gunjan909/FinanceChatbot/README.md

 # LLM + RAG for Stock News Analysis

-This project demonstrates a simple chatbot system that uses a Large Language Model (LLM) enhanced with Retrieval-Augmented Generation (RAG) to answer stock-related questions based on recent news.
+This project demonstrates a simple chatbot system that uses a Large Language Model (LLM) enhanced with Retrieval-Augmented Generation (RAG) to answer stock-related questions based on recent news.It can be easily extended to much more complicated workflows.
+The core idea is to design and qualitatively assess the replies of an LLM to queries about near-term stock performance, when the LLM is
+i) prompted with no context
+ii) prompted iwth explicit, stock-specific context iii) prompted with semantic-search based context (this is classic "RAG")

 ## What It Does